Skip to main content

 Enemies and Threats

-The European brown bear and grizzly bear are not endangered.
-Some brown bears have already died out, e.g. the Atlas bear, Californian and Mexican brown bears.
+The European brown bear and grizzly bear aren't (yet) considered endangered.
+However, some subspecies are already extinct, for example the Atlas bear, Californian and Mexican brown bears.
 The Himalayan brown bear is endangered.

 Importance for the Ecosystem

 Brown bears eat fruit and nuts that are excreted along with their feces.
 This way, they spread seeds all around the place, planting new plants and trees.
-Bears also keep nature in balance as they get rid of sick, weak and young animals and pick the bodies of dead animals clean.
+Bears also keep nature in balance as they prey on sick and weak animals and even eat dead animals.

 The Brown Bear Is Related To: